 Prebiotics act as a fertilizer

 Eat more fruits and vegetables for the prebiotics, but there are also many prebiotic supplements that work.
-You can add prebiotic supplements to hot beverages and foods, or cook with other foods, and it will make the bacteria already residing within you thrive.
-Here are a few of my favorite: Prebio Plus, Body Ecology Eco Bloom, Sweet Leaf Stevia (powder form).
-These special powders are made with inulin, fructo-oligosaccharides, and acacia and feed your bacteria like crazy.
+You can add prebiotic supplements to hot beverages and foods, or cook them with other foods, and they will make the bacteria already residing within you thrive.
+Here are a few of my favorites: Prebio Plus, Body Ecology Eco Bloom, Sweet Leaf Stevia (powder form).
+These special powders are made with inulin, fructo-oligosaccharides, and acacia, and feed your bacteria like crazy.

 Fresh juices also contain prebiotics

 Prebiotics can be found in bananas, berries, kale, chards, onions, garlic, leeks, asparagus, artichokes, jicama, chicory root, dandelion greens, some whole grains, honey, and now some say even milk.
 Prebiotics can also be put in food products and supplements with names such as inulin, fructo-oligosaccharides, and chicory root.

 Fresh juices also contain prebiotics.
 Most people think that you’re missing the fiber in juices since most of the bulk of the vegetable is gone; but fortunately, the soluble fiber remains in the juice making juices loaded with prebiotics.

 Here are just a few of my favorite prebiotic foods and supplements.

 |Acacia, often called acacia gum, contains 86% prebiotic content.
 It is used as a food stabilizer and has a substantial amount of fiber and is essential for strengthening the population of good bacteria in your gut.
 One place to find this prebiotic is in the supplement Prebio Plus.
 I often add it to my tea or stir it into salad dressing.
 It’s wonderful since it can be used hot or cold.|